TheOdinProject/javascript-exercises/02_addNumbers/README.md

 ## Hints

-- You only need to edit line 16.
+- You only need to edit the strings on line 7.